dapr-cn/docs/content/content/developing-applications/ides/intellij.md

 </toolSet>
 ```

-Optionally, you may also create a new entry for a sidecar tool that can be reused accross many projects:
+Optionally, you may also create a new entry for a sidecar tool that can be reused across many projects:

 ```xml
 <toolSet name="External Tools">